Name: Haplochromis sp. "all red" Kyoga and Nawampassa

 Lake Kyoga and Lake Nawampassa are two of the satellite lakes north of Lake Victoria in Uganda.
 It seems that years ago this fish was commonly called the "Kyoga All Red" and now the name "Kyoga Flameback" has become more popular.
 Perhaps this is due to the fact that there is also a Haplochromis sp.
 "Allred-Lake Edward" that looks much different so this name makes things less confusing.

 Personal notes: I've now had two opportunities to keep this absolutely stunning Victorian.
-I bought a pair of full grown Hap All Reds at the Cincinnati Club auction in 1999 (see pictures at the bottom of this page).
+I bought a pair of full grown Hap all aeds at the Cincinnati Club auction in 1999 (see pictures at the bottom of this page).
 The male was already 6 inches (16 cm) long and the female was around 5 inches (13 cm) lomg.
 I placed them in a 75 gallon tank with some rather aggressive mbuna.
 This was not a good mix, as the All Reds were a much more peaceful cichlid and not quite up to the task of living with this much harrassment despite their size advantage.

 Then in June of 2008 I purchased eight (3M:5F) two inch (5 cm) long Haplochromis sp "Kyoga flamebacks" from the local aquarium store.
 (One "female" turned out to be a sub-dominant male.)
-I will grow them out in a 46 gallon bowfront tank with some Pseudotropheus saulosi.
+I grew them out in a 46 gallon bowfront tank with some Pseudotropheus saulosi.
 In less than 24 hours, the dominant male had removed all the gravel from under a rock and bred with one of the females (see pictures below).
 Unfortunately, the female did not hold to term.

-Thus far, the young Kyoga Flamebacks are an extremely active Victorian.
+The young Kyoga Flamebacks are an extremely active Victorian.
 They are one of my favorite Victorian species due to their brilliant colors and their active yet mostly peaceful nature.

 The above photo shows a young 2 inch (5 cm) male Haplochromis sp.
 "Kyoga flameback" also known as the Haplochromis sp. "all red Kyoga/Nawampassa":